Hobbyists & Industry luminaries alike learn on every visit

 -----

-ABS is the plastic of choice for electroplating not only because of its generally useful properties but because it is a mixture of 3 different resins, one of which can be etched away, leaving a sponginess to the surface which allows good "seed" sites for initiating the plating while offering great "tooth" for outstanding adhesion.
+ABS (acrylonitrile butadiene styrene) is the plastic of choice for electroplating because it is a mixture of 3 different resins, one of which can be etched away, leaving an ideal sponginess to the surface allowing good "seed" sites for initiating the plating, while offering great "tooth" for outstanding adhesion.

-We have numerous threads about plating ABS (search the site).
-But sometimes other plastics offer the needed properties for an application; this thread is about plating those other plastics.
+The site has numerous threads about plating ABS (please search the site), but sometimes other plastics offer the needed properties for an application; this thread is about plating those other more difficult to etch & metallize plastics.

 sara michaeli